 Nina, your lifestyle seems to personify the modern European: comfortably moving between countries and cultures.
 What's that like?

-I grew up in Flanders, the northern part of Belgium, which is flat as a pancake, so I cycled everywhere: first to kindergarten, later on to school, friends and cafes.
+I grew up in Flanders, the northern part of Belgium, which is flat as a pancake, so I cycled everywhere: first to kindergarten, later on to school, friends' houses, and cafés.

 Later, I spent two years working for an international charity organization in Germany.
 It was during that time, on a visit to South America, that I met my husband, Jamie (long before he began guiding tours for Rick Steves).